Wildfire suppression: Fires at the wildland–urban interface

+Wildfires can pose risks to human settlement in multiple different scenarios and environments.
+An example can happen at the classic wildland–urban interface, where urban or suburban development borders wilderness.
+These are typical towns and smaller cities near large patches of land, such as federally protected forests.

+A low-intensity prescribed underburn in the wildland-urban interface, western Oregon.
+This is a good example of the occluded wildland-urban interface.

-Wildfires can pose risks to human settlement in three main scenarios.
-The first can happen at the classic wildland–urban interface, where urban or suburban development borders wild land.
-The second happens at the mixed wildland–urban interface, where homes or small communities are interspersed throughout a wild area, and the boundary between developed and non-developed land is undefined.
-The third occurs in the occluded wildland–urban interface, where pockets of wild land are enclosed within cities.
+Another happens at the mixed wildland–urban interface, where homes or small communities are interspersed throughout a wild area, and the boundary between developed and non-developed land is undefined.
+At the mixed WUI, homes are scattered in the wilderness and pose less of a threat of spreading to a municipality than endangering the few people that live in these remote areas.

+A third possibility occurs in the occluded wildland–urban interface, where pockets of wildland are enclosed within cities.
+Common examples of these are small brush fires in parks of major cities, such as the fire in Prospect Park in Brooklyn, New York, in 2024.

+The Palisades Fire burning a structure on January 8, 2025.
+The Palisades Fire was a highly destructive wildfire that began in the Santa Monica Mountains of Los Angeles County.

 Expansive urbanization and other human activity in areas adjacent to wildlands is a primary reason for the catastrophic structural losses experienced in wildfires.
 Continued development of wildland–urban interface firefighting measures and the rebuilding of structures destroyed by fires has been met with criticism.
-Communities such as Sydney and Melbourne in Australia have been built within highly flammable forest fuels.
+For example, communities such as Sydney and Melbourne in Australia have been built within highly flammable forest fuels.
 The city of Cape Town, South Africa, lies on the fringe of the Table Mountain National Park.
 In the western United States from the 1990s to 2007, over 8.5 million new homes were constructed on the wildland–urban interface.

 Fuel buildup can result in costly, devastating fires as more new houses and ranches are built adjacent to wilderness areas.
 However, the population growth in these fringe areas discourages the use of current fuel management techniques.
 Smoke from fires is an irritant and a pollutant.
 Attempts to thin out the fuel load may be met with opposition due to the desirability of forested areas.
 Wildland goals may be further resisted because of endangered species protections and habitat preservation.
 The ecological benefit of fire is often overridden by the economic benefits of protecting structures and lives.
 Additionally, federal policies that cover wildland areas usually differ from local and state policies that govern urban lands.

-In North America, the belief that fire suppression has substantially reduced the average annual area burned is widely held by resource managers, and is often thought to be self-evident.
-However, this belief has been the focus of vocal debate in the scientific literature.